The-Microservice-Dungeon/docs/docs/quickGuide/howToBuildAPlayer.md

         "email": "user@example.com"
     }

 The `bearerToken` you will use to sign your commands.
-It is necessery, so you can only commnd Robots, that are assignt to your player.
+It is necessary, so you can only command Robots, that are assign to your player.

-If you 'loose' your `bearerToken`, you can get it aggain with this REST Call:
+If you 'loose' your `bearerToken`, you can get it again with this REST Call:

 >**GET**